Mastering the RFQ Process

 In your documentation and conversations with vendors, set specific guidelines and expectations.
 Clear communication eliminates confusion and results in more accurate quotes.

 This is where many procurement teams struggle.
 Email chains get lost, questions go unanswered, and suppliers feel ignored.
-Buyer24 centralizes all supplier communication in one place, organized by request.
-Every message, every quote, every follow-up—all visible in a single thread.
-Nothing falls through the cracks.
+Centralizing all supplier communication in one place, organized by request, keeps every message, quote, and follow-up visible in a single thread so nothing falls through the cracks.

 6. Use Technology to Your Advantage